vermaharshh/ASIC-Design-Class/asic.md

 Let's see a 2 input AND gate

-The velilog code is given below :
+The verilog code is given below :
 ```
 module opt_check(input a, input b, output y);
 	assign y = a?b:0;